badock/pageperso/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
-title: Home
+title: Homepage
+hidetitle: true
+alternative_title: "Welcome!"
 permalink: /
 order: 1
 ---

-# Hello!

 I am Jonathan.
 Welcome to my personal webpage.
 I am currently a postdoctoral researcher working in the [STACK](http://stack.inria.fr/) team on the [SeDuCe](https://seduce.fr/) testbed for the study of energetical aspects in datacenters.